enebular/enebular-runtime-agent/README.md

 ## Using Desktop Editor Mode

 To use enebular-agent with the enebular desktop editor, you will first need to install enebular-agent manually.
 For instructions on installing it manually, see the *Manual Setup* section further below.
-Then when start it, the `DESKTOP_EDITOR_URL` environment variable must be specified.
+Then when starting it, the `DESKTOP_EDITOR_URL` environment variable must be specified.
 An example of this when using the AWS IoT port is shown below.

 ```sh
 cd ports/awsiot